APPOINTMENTS GENERAL INFO

 Homeopathy – Homeopathic medicine is the art of using nanoparticles of a substance to facilitate an improved state of wholeness and well-being.
 This small yet powerful system of medicine is based on the principle of “like cures like.”
 Clinical observation indicates that when properly prescribed it will work on a subtle, yet powerful, energetic level, gently acting to promote healing on the physical, mental, and spiritual levels with minimal to no side effects.

 Mind/Body Medicine – Mental attitudes and emotional states can influence, or even cause physical illness, in addition to minimizing the healing mechanism of the body.
-Counseling, nutritional balancing, and stress management are some of the therapies used to help patients heal psychologically.
+Our Therapies like counseling, nutritional balancing, and stress management can help patients heal psychologically.
 Dr. Houston has been clinically trained to provide counseling with patients on mental/emotional, social, or spiritual concerns as another tool to optimize your total health and wellness.

 Hydrotherapy – Hydrotherapy utilizes the physical properties of water combined with adjustments to temperature and pressure for therapeutic purposes such as stimulating pain reduction, blood circulation, releasing toxins, inducing relaxation, and treating a variety of health conditions.

-What is the difference between a naturopath and a naturopathic doctor?
+What is the difference between a naturopath and a Naturopathic Doctors?

 A naturopath is someone who believes and practices holistic natural therapies similar to what a naturopathic doctor may utilize but they have not been formally educated and trained by a nationally accredited institution.
 Therefore, they are ineligible for state licensure (where offered).
 Naturopathic Doctors/Physicians may oftentimes be referred to as a “naturopath” for short but they have completed a 4-year undergraduate degree in additional to 4-years of residential medical school education that includes at least 2 years of supervised clinical training.
 Before becoming license eligible all candidates are required to pass a national board exam administered by the North American board of Naturopathic Examiners (NABNE).